Doctor accused of filming naked patients, posting child pornography on social media

 Neisler has been charged with transportation of child pornography, and faces up to 20 years in prison if convicted.

 He has been licensed to practice medicine in Colorado and Georgia since 2016, the U.S. State Attorney's Office said.
-Calls made to the Colorado Medical Board and the Georgia Composite Medical Board were not immediately returned.
+Calls made to the Georgia Composite Medical Board were not immediately returned.
+The Colorado Medical Board said Neisler's license was suspended in the state and will remain suspended "until resolution of this matter."

 A spokesman for Centura Health said in a statement Thursday it was "deeply disturbed and saddened" by the allegations and fired Neisler from St. Anthony North Family Medicine, where he was in the family medicine residency program.